A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Estimates in the High Temperature Region. The proof of Theorem 3.3.

-Let us finally show that Corollary to Theorem~3.3 simply follows from Theorem ~3.3.
-By formulas (2.5), (2.10), and (3.8) we can write
+Let us finally show that Corollary to Theorem~3.3 follows from Theorem ~3.3.
+By formulas (\ref{2.10}), and (\ref{3.24}) we can write

 with an appropriate norming constant $C(n)$.
-Observe that the expressions at both sides of this identity are density functions, the measures with density function $\tilde h_n(x,T)$ have a limit as $n\to\infty$, the term $\left\{-\frac{\bar c^{(n)}A_n}{2^{n+1}}x^2\right\}$ is bounded, and it tends to 1 uniformly in any compact set as $n\to\infty$.
-These facts imply that $C(n)\to1$ in (6.21), and the measures with density functions $2^{-n}p_n(2^{-n/2}\sqrt Tx,T)$ have the same limit as the measures with density functions $\tilde h_n(x,T)$.
+Observe that the expressions at both sides of this identity are density functions, the measures with density function $\tilde h_n(\bx,T)$ have a limit as $n\to\infty$, the term $\left\{- \frac{l_nA_n}{2^{n+1}}\bx^2\right\}$ is bounded, and it tends to 1 uniformly in any compact set as $n\to\infty$.
+These facts imply that $C(n)\to1$ in (\ref{6.21}), and the measures with density functions $2^{-n}p_n(2^{-n/2}\sqrt T\bx,T)$ have the same limit as the measures with density functions $\tilde h_n(\bx,T)$.
 Hence the Corollary of Theorem~3.3 holds.

-\beginsection 7.
-Estimates in the Low Temperature Region.
-Proof of Theorem 3.2
+\section{Estimates in the Low Temperature Region.
+The proof of Theorem 3.2.}

 The proof of Theorem~3.2 heavily exploits the results of Section~4.
-These results show that by replacing the operator $\bold Q_n$, whose application makes possible to compute the function $f_{n+1}(x,T)$, with its linearization $\bold T_n$ only a negligible error is committed.
-Formula (4.17) enables one to investigate the operator $\bold T_n$ in the Fourier space.
+These results show that the replacement of the operator ${\mathbf Q}_n$ whose application makes possible to compute the function $f_{n+1}(x,T)$ by its linearization ${\mathbf T}_n$ causes only a negligible error.
+Formula (\ref{4.17}) enables one to investigate the operator ${\mathbf T}_n$ in the Fourier space.
 In such a way good estimates can be obtained for the Fourier transform of a regularized version of the function $f_{n+1}(x,T)$.
 The results of Theorem~3.2 can be proved by means of these estimates with the help of inverse Fourier transformation.

-Formulas (3.8) and (3.9) were already proved in Lemma~4.4.
-The proof of the statement that the fix point equation (1.30) has a unique non-zero solution which is a density function, is a simple adaptation of Lemma~12 in~[BM3].
-It is enough to observe that in that proof the parameter $c$ which was taken there $1<c<\sqrt2$ can be chosen also as $c=1$.
-Also the tail behaviour of the function $g(x)$ and that of its Fourier transform $\tilde g(t)$ together with its analytic continuation $\tilde g(t+is)$ can be studied similarly to the proof of Lemma~13 in~[BM3].
-In such a way one gets the following inequalities: